thsurgeonofdeath/speed_counter/README.md

 ## Introduction

-This is a game that was made using react hooks : state, effect, Ref... and custom hooks
+This is a game that makes use of react hooks : state, effect, Ref... and custom hooks

 The goal behind the game is to tap as much words as possible once the counter starts, you'll get your score once the timer is out